ScaledMarkets/bddloadgen/README.md

 TestRunner.java uses this algorithm.

-The request rate r = a t + c, where a is a constant, t is the time, and c is a constant (see “Hazard Function”).
+The request rate r = a t + c, where a is a constant, t is the time, and c is a constant (see “Hazard Function” below).

 ## Inverse cumulative distribution function (ICDF, also represented as F<sup>-1</sup>)

 a is the rate at which requests increase (i.e., the slope of the ramp function).

 cp is the cumulative probability that a request will have occurred before time t: the value of cp should be chosen using a random variable with uniform distribution between 0 and 1.

 c is the request rate at t=0.